r3bson/JSONPlaceholder-Playwright-API-Tests/README.md

 # 🎭 API Testing Framework with Playwright

-Automated API testing framework for JSONPlaceholder API using Playwright.
+Automated API testing framework for JSONPlaceholder using Playwright.

 ## 📦 Installation